In this article, you will learn what a cabin crew assessment day is, what stages it includes, and how you can best prepare to pass each one.

 Over the past years, I have had many conversations with amazing people who dream of becoming flight attendants.
 While their experience, age, and nationality differed, there was one thing in common: they were passionate about this job and wanted to know what they needed to do to increase their chances of success.

-clarification of terms first:
+A clarification of terms first:

 Assessment Day (or Assessment Center) – This process employs multiple techniques and multiple assessors to produce judgments regarding the extent to which a participant displays selected competencies.